-An employee is entitled to be accompanied to a formal hearing or appeal by either a workplace colleague or Trade Union Representative.
+An employee is entitled to be accompanied to a formal hearing or appeal by either a workplace colleague or trade union representative.

-A workplace colleague or Trade Union Representative is also able to attend formal meetings held under this procedure, including formal absence review meetings.
+A workplace colleague or trade union representative is also able to attend formal meetings held under this procedure, including formal absent review meetings.

-Due and careful consideration will also be given to any request from an employee to be accompanied by a workplace colleague or Trade Union Representative at informal meetings.
-However it should be noted that the presence of a representative does not make the meeting formal.
+Due and careful consideration will also be given to any request from an employee to be accompanied by a workplace colleague or trade union representative at informal meetings.
+However, it should be noted that the presence of a representative does not make the meeting formal.